Symplectic billiards for pairs of polygons: ne-quadrilaterals have isolated periodic orbits

-In this section we prove that every (crooked) kite carries an isolated periodic symplectic billiard orbit of period 6.
-By a crooked kite we mean a convex polygon with vertices $(0,1)$, $(0,0)$, $(1,0)$, $(X,Y)$ with $X > 1$, $Y > 1$ and $|X-Y| < 1$, see Figure \ref{fig:crooked_kite}.
+In this section we prove that every ne-quadrilateral (short for north-east quadrilateral) carries an isolated periodic symplectic billiard orbit of period 6.
+By a ne-quadrilateral we mean a convex polygon with vertices $(0,1)$, $(0,0)$, $(1,0)$, $(X,Y)$ with $X > 1$, $Y > 1$ and $|X-Y| < 1$, see Figure \ref{fig:crooked_kite}.

 These examples show that the set $IP$ is non-empty.
-On the boundary of the family of crooked kites, we have a square ($X = Y = 1$), and trapezoids ($X = 1$ or $Y = 1$).
+On the boundary of the family of ne-quadrilaterals, we have a square ($X = Y = 1$), and trapezoids ($X = 1$ or $Y = 1$).
 Both of these are in $BP$.
 Another point from $BP$ in the boundary is (an affine transformation of) the Quad, namely the polygon with vertices $(0,1)$, $(0,0)$, $(1,0)$, $(X=3,Y=4)$.
 However, computer experiments suggest that many quadrilaterals in the boundary are not in $FP$.
-Finally we point out that the space of quadrilaterals up to affine transformations is 2-dimensional and the space of crooked kites forms an open subset in there.
+Finally we point out that the space of quadrilaterals up to affine transformations is 2-dimensional and the space of ne-quadrilaterals forms an open subset in there.

 Let us first illustrate how to find the isolated trajectory geometrically, see Figure \ref{fig:kite_period_6}.
-The process is to cut off the red and blue triangle from the kite.
+The process is to cut off the red and blue triangles from the polygon.
 These triangles are then point-reflected in $\R^2$.
-After shrinking and translating they fit exactly into the kite again and indeed form the even and odd part of a six-periodic symplectic billiard trajectory.
-Figure \ref{fig:kite_period_fail} shows how this construction fails on the boundary of the space of crooked kites.
+After shrinking and translating they fit exactly into the polygon again and indeed form the even and odd parts of a 6-periodic symplectic billiard trajectory.
+Figure \ref{fig:kite_period_fail} shows how this construction fails on the boundary of the space of ne-quadrilaterals.
 Here, one of the slopes is that of the diagonal.

-Let us now describe the periodic orbit in a crooked kite more analytically.
-The two relevant slopes of the sides of the kite are $m_1=\frac{Y-1}{X}$ and $m_2=\frac{Y}{X-1}$.
-Now consider two families of rays starting on the horizontal side of the kite with these two slopes, i.e.~$(s,0)+\R(X,Y-1)$ and $(s,0)+\R(X-1,Y)$ for $0\leq s<1$.
-In particular, each ray is parallel to one of the sides of the kite.
-Since $X,Y > 1$, both rays intersect the kite in two points, one being $(s,0)$ and the other is on a slanted site, see Figure \ref{fig:period_6_sub1}.
+Let us now describe the periodic orbit in a ne-quadrilateral more analytically.
+The two relevant slopes of the sides of the ne-quadrilateral are $m_1=\frac{Y-1}{X}$ and $m_2=\frac{Y}{X-1}$.
+Now consider two families of rays starting on the horizontal side of the ne-quadrilateral with these two slopes, i.e.~$(s,0)+\R(X,Y-1)$ and $(s,0)+\R(X-1,Y)$ for $0\leq s<1$.
+In particular, each ray is parallel to one of the sides of the ne-quadrilateral.
+Since $X,Y > 1$, both rays intersect the ne-quadrilateral in two points, one being $(s,0)$ and the other is on a slanted side, see Figure \ref{fig:period_6_sub1}.
 We denote this other intersection point by $a(s)$ resp.~$b(s)$.